1800 861 272

 • cancellations can only be claimed for supports where the NDIS Pricing Arrangements and Price Limits indicate that cancellations can be claimed, and the terms of cancellation were stated in a signed agreement.

-• if you’ve given more than seven days’ notice to a provider, they can’t charge you a cancellation fee.
+• if you’ve given a provider the notice required by the NDIA, they can’t charge you a cancellation fee.

 • in the event of a cancellation, if the provider was able to find alternative billable work for the relevant worker, they can’t charge you a cancellation fee.
 This is a rule that’s more commonly broken and unfortunately it can be difficult to track – so the only way to find out if the staff member was allocated to another billable task is to ask.
 Of course, it can help to have a good relationship with providers, to have clear and open communication, and to know your rights and assert them.